rogeriopradoj/www/source/blog/2013-02-12-preview-vagrant-aws.html.markdown

 The true power of the Vagrant AWS integration comes when it is paired with local virtualization.
 VirtualBox (or the upcoming [VMware support](http://vimeo.com/hashicorp/vagrant-vmware-fusion-provider-preview)) should be used for local development as much as possible, while
-AWS can satisy some additional use cases:
+AWS can satisfy some additional use cases:

 * Develop on a powerful EC2 instance when your local work machine just isn't enough, or when you need more development environments than